Shamazo/NickDB/README.md

 - [ ] Handle more edge cases with readable error codes
 - [ ] Fork and convert to c++
 - [ ] Add support for variable length data types / strings.
 Possibly storing offset (and length?) of the string in a strings file in the columns.
+- [ ] Write an SQL front end to parse SQL and produce a query plan
+- [ ] write a basic optimizer
+- [ ] Get the overall codebase into a shape where we can run existing benchmarks such as TPC-H